SimVascular/svOneDSolver/docs/source/content/tut_bifurcation.rst

 RCR BCS
 ^^^^^^^

-A bifurcation (e.g., the bifurcation of the abdominal aorta into right and left iliac arteries) is considered in the first tutorial, subject to a variety of outflow boundary conditions.
+A bifurcation (e.g., the bifurcation of the abdominal aorta into right and left iliac arteries) is considered in the fifth example, subject to a variety of outflow boundary conditions.
 The input file for the first model is reported here below. ::

   MODEL Bifurcation_RCR_